dasiths/NEventLite/README.md

 ## Notes

 Please feel free to contribute and improve the code as you see fit.
 Please raise an issue if you find a bug or have an improvement idea.
 The repository is shared under the MIT license.

+**Share the :heart: and let your friends and colleagues know about this cool project.
+Thank you.**